beuted/PhaserWebSocketGame/README.md

 ###*Work in progress*

+This Project aim to be bootstrap Phaser project for turn based isometric games where the player in moving a grid.

 ## Features
 * Grid Map saved as Json rendered with _isometric tiles_
 * _Multiplayer_ enabled using socket.io (the players can see eachothers moving on the map)